jbkinney/logomaker/docs/tutorial.rst

     ...

-Once in this form, we can use logomaker's method :ref:`alignment_to_matrix` to generate a counts dataframe, which now be input to logomaker.
+Once in this form, we can use logomaker's method :ref:`alignment_to_matrix` to generate a counts dataframe, which can be input to Logomaker.

 ::